2025–26 Galatasaray S.K. (women's volleyball) season: Pre-season

 On 29 May, It was announced that a 2-year contract was signed with head coach Massimo Barbolini.

 Galatasaray, who will compete in the CEV Cup, will face Portuguese representative FC Porto in the first round.

 On 20 August, Vodafone Sultans League 2025–26 Volleyball Season Fixtures Have Been Drawn.

+April

+On 1 April, Galatasaray Daikin Women's Volleyball Team defeated Italy's Reale Mutua Fenera Chieri '76 3-2 in the first leg of the CEV Cup final.

+On 8 April, Galatasaray Daikin Women's Volleyball Team became champions of the CEV Cup by defeating Italy's Reale Mutua Fenera Chieri '76 3-1 in the return match, after winning the first leg 3-2.